codyd51/camelback/README.md

         f.write(new_contents)
 ```

-Requirements:
+## Requirements:

-> Anyone know a utility that can automatically change all identifiers’ case/underscore style for a whole file?  e.g. converting between FOO_BAR, fooBar, foo_bar, FooBar.
+* > Anyone know a utility that can automatically change all identifiers’ case/underscore style for a whole file?  e.g. converting between FOO_BAR, fooBar, foo_bar, FooBar.

-Additional requirement: You should not need to input the source file's case style, it should be automatically detected.
+* You should not need to input the source file's case style.
+Case style should be auto-detected.

+* It is allowed for input files to contain mixed case styles before transformation.

 License